ThatGuySam/url-syntax-highlighting/README.md

 # URL Syntax Highlighting
-Github has syntax highlighting for 581 languages this list let's you see see which ones arer best for displaying the different parts of a URL in code examples.
+Github has syntax highlighting for 581 languages but not URLs, so this list let's you see see which ones are best for displaying the different parts of a URL in code examples.

 ### Background